 Field-hunting tip

-Look in granite pegmatites country — that is the host setting where zimbabweite typically forms.
+Look in granite pegmatites country, the host setting where zimbabweite typically forms.
 If you start seeing quartz, microcline, albite in float, you are in the right ground.
 Field specimens usually show a tabular crystals, often small and complex habit, so train your eye for that shape before scanning the outcrop.